BlipOnNobodysRadar/blind-lora-ranker/README.md

 ## Tips for Reliable Results

 - Aim for at least 5 matches per image to get a minimally reliable rating.
 More matches = more accuracy.
-- Keep subsets focused on a single prompt or scenario.
+- Keep subsets focused so you can do apples to apples comparisons.
+For example each subset could represent multiple model outputs on a shared prompt or concept.
 - Compare multiple subsets containing the same LoRAs to get a correlation overview.
+Ex. produce 5 images on a shared prompt of your choice from 5 different loras, then put them in a single subset.
-- The "OPC" (OverPerformance Count) metric in the LoRA comparison page helps identify models that outperform subsets' averages.
+- The LoRA comparison page helps identify not just which models are "best" overall, but how they perform on specific subsets.
+- "OPC" (OverPerformance Count) metric is especially useful for identify the most consistently good performers.

 ## Data Storage

 - Elo ratings and results are stored in `ratings-<subset>.json` files.
 - No external database is required, simplifying setup and portability.
+Just npm install, npm start, slap images into folders, and you're good to go.

 ## License

 This project is available under the MIT License.
-See the LICENSE file for details.